howsoai/platform-installation-examples/vault-certmanager/README.md

-# Manually setting up inter service TLS with Vault and cert-manager
+# Manually setting up platform-wide TLS with Vault and cert-manager

+The following example will show how to _manually_ configure m(TLS) between services, datastores, ingress traffic and the NATS message queue.
+Additionally certificates used as the root of the OIDC provider will be generated.

-It is simpler to use a [service mesh](../linkerd/README.md) to achieve this.
-But this example should indicate for those who need to manually configure mTLS connection, what the configuration looks like.
+It would be simpler, and more comprehensive to use a [service mesh](../linkerd/README.md) to achieve this.
+But this example should indicate for those who need to manually configure any particular part of the platform, what this looks like.

+If using an external postgres, or S3 compatible storage, many of the same steps will apply.

 ## Cert-manager
-Cert-manager is a kubernetes application that allows certificates objects to be created as Kubernetes resources, which can then be automatically turned into real certificates, by many different CA (let's encrypt, route53, etc).
-It is very heavily used.
-Earlier version of Howso Platform required cert-manager to be installed, and used its features to have a full internal PKI.
-To simplify the helm install, that is no longer the case, but if you do wish to manually configure mTLS between services and datastores, cert-manager is the tool to use.
+Cert-manager is a Kubernetes application that allows certificates objects to be created as Kubernetes resources, which can then be automatically turned into real certificates, by many different Certificate Authorities (let's encrypt, route53, etc).

+> Note: [KOTS](../kots-existing-cluster/README.md) versions of Howso Platform bundle cert-manager and use its features to have a full internal PKI with TLS throughout.
+As a recognition that for an existing cluster a service mesh was the better practice, and to simplify an initial install, this is not the case with a Helm install.

 ## Vault
-Vault is a full featured secrets management tool.
+[Vault](https://www.hashicorp.com/products/vault) is a popular, full featured secrets management tool.
 In this example, we're going to use it as a CA for cert-manager.

+Though just a demostration of the integration, this still requires a number of steps (install, inititialization, unsealing), and configuration (PKI engine, Kubernetes auth, policies, roles).

+> Note: The point of integration is the [Vault Issuer](./manifests/vault-issuer.yaml) which is a custom resource definition that cert-manager uses to issue certificates from Vault.
+Swap out the `vault-issuer.yaml` with a [self-signed issuer](./manifests/self-signed-issuer.yaml) and you can achieve a working setup without Vault.

 ## Steps

 ### Prerequisites

-Ensure you have completed the [prerequisites](../prereqs/README.md) before proceeding, have a k3d cluster running, with a howso namespace, and are logged into the Helm registry, and have setup the local hosts file.
+Ensure you have completed the [prerequisites](../prereqs/README.md) before proceeding, have a k3d cluster running, with a howso namespace, and are logged into the Helm registry and setup the local hosts file.

-Apply the following to get up and running quickly.
+Apply the following to get up and running quickly:
 ```sh
 # add local.howso.com pypi|api|www|management.local.howso.com to /etc/hosts
 # helm registry login registry.how.so --username your_email@example.com --password your_license_id